affinity-team/slate/source/includes/_entity-value-changes.md

 # Field Value Changes

-The field value changes API allows you to see historical changes to the values of fields.
+The field value changes allow you to see historical changes to the values of fields in Affinity.
 This is especially useful for tracking progress through statuses (e.g. Lead --> Closed Won).

 **Note:**